 in their name usually provide individual volume control for each

 program.
-Others (particularly „Default WaceOut“) are
+Others (particularly „Default WaveOut“) are

 using the „global“ Windows volume control.
 In this case